Pure-D/code-d/docs-src/debugging.md

   You will need to install GDB to be accessible from `PATH` or manually configure the path to your executable in the debugger configuration.
 (Depending on the extension `miDebuggerPath` or `gdbpath`)

+  GDB versions 9.1 and above add support for D which includes demangling of function names, so having an up-to-date installation is recommended.

   Manual Extension configuration:

   * `"type": "cppdbg", "MIMode": "gdb"` (C/C++ extension)